-Since the DART Rate is the most common incidence rate used in the safety profession, it's important to know how to calculate it.
-You can compute the incidence rate for recordable cases involving days away from work, days of restricted work activity, or job transfer using the following formula:
+Since the DART Rate is the most common incident rate used in the safety profession, it's important to know how to calculate it.
+You can compute the incident rate for recordable cases involving days away from work, days of restricted work activity, or job transfer using the following formula:

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.